asasinmode/hanzimode/README.md

 - **guess from** - Choose what form you want the hànzì to appear in.
 For example checking hànzì, pinyin and meaning will mean the _next_ character will appear in any of those 3 forms.
 Checking just pinyin would make all characters appear as pinyin (and you'd be guessing meaning and hànzì).
 - **blur** - Toggle whether to blur the input when unhovered/unfocused.
+- **fast mode** - Toggle to replace the `check` and `next` buttons with just `next`.
+If your choices are correct, it will instantly go to next character and if not, the incorrect one will be highlighted red.
 - ~~**input** - Choose what input is expected.
 For example, with only pinyin checked in _mode_, the expected input can be any or both of hànzì/meaning.
 Note that _mode_ requires a specific configuration for _input_.
 It wouldn't make sense to have both the _mode_ and _input_ be pinyin.~~
 - ~~**diacritic helper** - toggle which shows/hides the special characters like `ê ù í à` when you type the pinyin.
 The exact spelling is required for the _input_ to be correct but if you have a way of entering those characters on your own feel free to hide the helper.~~